 Traditionally, the festival features various art and nature photography exhibitions, photo presentations and meetings of both professional and amateur photographers.
 The program includes also screenings, activities and workshops for schoolchildren, roundtable discussions on different nature-related topics and other cultural events.

 The MAFF takes place in the idyllic town of Lihula in Western Estonia.
-A selection of films are shown in Haapsalu and Tallinn.
+A selection of films are shown in Haapsalu, Tallinn and Tartu.

 Awards & Prizes